18F/handbook/_pages/software-tools/slack.md

 1. [Create a `<project>-partners` channel](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel), if you don't want them in an existing channel.
 1. Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).

-A small number of close TTS collaborators at GSA may be full Slack members at the discretion of the head of infrastruture.
+A small number of close TTS collaborators at GSA may be full Slack members at the discretion of the head of infrastructure.
 Examples might include the Chief Information Officer or FAS Commissioner.
 Ask in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack) if you'd like to add someone to this category.

-## Shared Channels
+## Shared channels

 Slack offers a feature to create [shared channels with other workspaces](https://get.slack.help/hc/en-us/articles/115004151203-Create-shared-channels-on-a-workspace-beta-).
-Shared channels are a more efficient and economic way to work with people in other Slack workspaces than managing them in our Slack workspace as guests, especially when we using multiple channels for a project.
+Shared channels are a more efficient and economic way to work with people in other Slack workspaces than managing them in our Slack workspace as guests, especially when using multiple channels for a project.
 All records in shared channels are [retained and available for Corporate Exports](https://get.slack.help/hc/en-us/articles/204897248-Guide-to-Slack-import-and-export-tools).

 ### Requesting a new shared channel
 When you are interested in a shared channel, please drop into [#admins-slack](https://gsa-tts.slack.com/messages/C02KW46DP) to request it.
 Please specify if you want to use a new channel or want us to share an existing channel.
 Please also give us a heads up before partners send us a sharing request.

-### Guidance for using Shared Channels
+### Guidance for using shared channels
 When participating in shared channels, please keep in mind:

 * While people in similar organizations share areas of focus, we should treat our collaborators in these channels as **members of the public** and only share information we would put into public channels.
 Anything said in those channels is a public announcement and could end up posted on twitter by someone else, for example.
 This does not apply to shared channels with an active agreement between us and the people in the other workspace.